Egal Shidad

-Egal Shidad (Cigaal Shiidaad, Egal Shidad); is a folk character who was known as the cowardest man.
+Egal Shidad (Cigaal Shiidaad, Egal Shidad); is a folk character who was known as a legendary man.

 From Somalia, Egal Shidad was known for his dislike of wild animals and his inability to take risks.
 Like many Somali people, Shidad was a nomadic herder of camel and sheep.
 He traveled the land with his herd in search of water and pasture.
 Though he was a coward, Shidad was also wise.
 This resulted into many miscellaneous adventures.

 Because of his stories Shidad has come to be known as a folk legend among the Somalis.